5a-lil/Coding_Basics_Lesson/README.md

 print(ex_var)
 ```

-An important thing to know in programming is that in general variables have three main types possible (data types), the three most known ones:
+An important thing to know in coding is that in general variables have three main types possible (data types), the three most known ones:
 - decimal number, negative or positive (integer)
 - sequence of literal characters (string)
 - only two value possible, true or false (boolean)